NoriSte/ui-testing-best-practices/sections/advanced/email-testing.md

 <br/><br/>

-## (1) Explanation & Code sample - Enabling stateless, scalable tests
+## (1) Explanation & Code sample - Enabling stateless, scalable tests <a id="topic-1"></a>

 Stateless tests that can scale are a necessity in any modern web application testing.
 We want tests that independently handle their state and tests that can be executed by *n* number of entities at the same time.

-While testing SaaS applications, which generically have Subscriptions, Users, Organizations (ex: [Cypress Dashboard Service](https://dashboard.cypress.io/organizations)) a lot of the end to end workflows can rely on having unique users.
+While testing SaaS applications, which generically have Subscriptions, Users, Organizations (ex: [Slack](https://slack.com/intl/en-sk/help/articles/115004071768-What-is-Slack-#your-team-in-slack) or [Cypress Dashboard Service](https://dashboard.cypress.io/organizations)) a lot of the end to end workflows can rely on having unique users.
 Elsewise only one test execution can happen at a time and they clash with other simultaneous test executions.
 This constraint reduces testing to cron jobs or manually triggered CI.

 Some ways to address unique users is by utilizing [gmail tricks](https://www.idownloadblog.com/2018/12/19/gmail-email-address-tricks/) or [AWS Simple Email Service](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-simulator.html).
-If these work for your needs - you may not have to check actual email content - then you are on the right path with stateless tests.
+It is possible that you do not have to check actual email content (from, to, cc, bcc, subject, attachments etc.) and only want to have unique users, then you are on the right path with stateless tests.
-However, these approaches can be problematic; for example non-existing emails can prompt bouncing emails to your cloud service and that can be a headache.
+However, these approaches can still be problematic; for example non-existing emails can prompt bouncing emails to your cloud service and that can be a headache.
 If you want to avoid such issues and check real email content in automation, email services provide value.

 Email services can also provide cost savings in text execution time by receiving emails faster, tests running quicker in the pipeline with less CI resources being consumed and less time waiting for tests to finish.
 If you are running 1000 pipelines a year, and save 3-4 seconds per pipeline execution, the email service can be already paying for its annual subscription just by providing extra speed.